 GHDL is a shorthand for G Hardware Design Language (currently, G has no meaning).
-It is a VHDL analyzer, compiler, simulator and (experimental) synthesizer that can process (nearly) any VHDL design.
+It is a VHDL analyzer, compiler and simulator that can execute (nearly) any VHDL program.
+GHDL is not a synthesis tool: you cannot create a netlist with GHDL (yet).